TickTeam/guide-tt/how_to_share_task_lists.md

 ### Option 1: Share via Email

-1. Open TickTick on your iOS device and slide the screen to the right.
+1. Open TickTick on your iOS device and slide the screen to the right at the Task tab.

 2. Tap on a list you want to share, then tap the option menu in the upper-right corner, then tap "Share".